Sem 3 - Web Applications

 Table 1: Design Considerations for Multi-tier Application Architecture

-The topic of security is a tough one because arguments can be made either way for 2 vs. 3-tiers.
+Security | The topic of security is a tough one because arguments can be made either way for 2 vs. 3-tiers.
 In my experience, the 3-tier architecture has the potential for better security, but if great care isn’t taken during development it frequently ends up less secure.
 With a 2-tier approach, the application authenticates to and communicates directly to the database, which simplifies the attack surface area and is one less boundary to be concerned about.
 Depending on the details of the application server, there could be, for example, many complex REST APIs that could each have their own attack weaknesses.
-This one topic could be covered in a book, so I’m simply calling this one in favor of 2-tier even though direct access to the data sounds unsafe.
+This one topic could be covered in a book, so I’m simply calling this one in favor of 2-tier even though direct access to the data sounds unsafe. | Even though 3-tier has the potential of greater security, I’m calling this one in favor of 2-tier. |

-2-tier applications are generally easier to build and because of their lower complexity are less expensive all around.
+Cost | 2-tier applications are generally easier to build and because of their lower complexity are less expensive all around. | 2-Tier |

-Although part of cost consideration, ease of maintenance is worth analyzing separately.
+Ease of maintenance | Although part of cost consideration, ease of maintenance is worth analyzing separately.
 Keeping the client up to date in a 2-tier architecture can be a trouble point that is not an issue with most 3-tier designs.
 However, in a 3-tiered architecture, keeping the application tier up to date is much more difficult in the long run.
-For example, sometimes security patches required to keep the application tier secure are not compatible with your code and require you to make code changes, which can be extensive.
+For example, sometimes security patches required to keep the application tier secure are not compatible with your code and require you to make code changes, which can be extensive. | 2-Tier |

-Performance in a 2-tiered architecture is more sensitive to the hardware the client is running on, as well as the speed of the network connection.
+Performance | Performance in a 2-tiered architecture is more sensitive to the hardware the client is running on, as well as the speed of the network connection. | Generally, 3-Tier |

-In a 3-tiered architecture, typically users point their browsers to the application server to start using the application.
-However, the setup of that environment can be considerably more complex than setting up a database for the users to connect to and making the installer for the client available.
+Deployment | In a 3-tiered architecture, typically users point their browsers to the application server to start using the application.
+However, the setup of that environment can be considerably more complex than setting up a database for the users to connect to and making the installer for the client available. | 3-tier for end-users; 2-tier from an initial configuration and setup perspective |

 Comments